lnurl/luds/XX.md

 ## Service Implementation Requirements

-1. If `pinLimit` is present in the response, the `SERVICE` MUST validate the `pin` query parameter for withdrawals at or above the threshold.
+1. If `pinLimit` is present in the response and the withdrawal amount is at or above the threshold, the `SERVICE` MUST require the `pin` query parameter.
+   If `pin` is absent or invalid, the `SERVICE` MUST reject the request with an error response.
+There is no fallback — terminals without PIN support will be rejected.
 2. The `SERVICE` MUST invalidate the LNURL link after **3 consecutive PIN failures** to prevent brute-force attacks.
 3. This document makes no assumption about whether PINs are static or one-time